At Merrimack College, cybersecurity is a team effort where every community member plays a vital role in preventing cyber attacks.

 - Serve as a resource for the Merrimack community’s education on the latest cybersecurity trends and tactics.

-Cybersecurity Awareness Month is in October
+Cybersecurity Awareness Month

-Cybersecurity Awareness Month is an annual event created by the National Cyber Security Alliance and the Cybersecurity & Infrastructure Security Agency.
+Cybersecurity Awareness Month is an annual event in October created by the National Cyber Security Alliance and the Cybersecurity & Infrastructure Security Agency.
 The purpose of the campaign is to raise awareness about the importance of cybersecurity across the United States, ensuring that all Americans have the resources they need to be safer and more secure online.

 Merrimack College Themes